peakphp/docs/quickstart.md

 ### Complete Application example from A to Z

 Now that you know how an `Application` works, lets try a more real usage.
-We will use `ApplicationFactory` to create our app.

 ```php
 use Peak\Di\Container; // PSR-11